 A notice on the Google Ads platform stated, “We are updating the search terms report to only include terms that were searched by a significant number of users.
 As a result, you may see fewer terms in your report going forward.”
-And in a statement to Search Engine Land, Google cited privacy concerns as the reason for the change.
+In a statement to Search Engine Land, Google cited privacy concerns as the reason for the change.

-We are now about three weeks removed from this change, and, all over, people are starting to see how much data Google is considering “low volume.”
+We are now about three weeks removed from this change and, all over, people are starting to see how much data Google is considering “low volume.”

-Many good posts out there that are showing data from their clients as well (including this great one from Seer), so we wanted to cut up our data differently to help and provide another context.
+Many good posts out there are also sharing data from their clients (including this great one from Seer), so we cut up our data differently to provide another perspective.
 For all data and graphs, we compared 9/3/2020–9/16/2020 (post-change) against 8/3/2020–8/16/2020 (pre-change) to see just what kind of effect this had on our clients.

-Lead Generation vs. eCommerce
+Lead Generation vs. eCommerce Clients

-Although lead gen accounts show a smaller percentage of missing clicks than eCommerce after the policy change, the percentage of missing search term cost data is much higher for lead gen accounts.
+Although lead-gen accounts show a smaller percentage of missing clicks than eCommerce after the policy change, the percentage of missing search term cost data is much higher for lead-gen accounts.
 This is likely caused by a combination of two things:

-- Cost per Click (CPCs) for our lead gen accounts are generally higher than the eCommerce accounts.
+- Cost per click (CPCs) for our lead-gen accounts are generally higher than the eCommerce accounts.

 - From what we have seen, the search terms we lost visibility on have a higher CPC than the ones that we can still see.

-The other major takeaway from these data sets is that we went from seeing search term data on over 99% of conversions from lead gen queries to only seeing about 76%.
-This means that not only have we lost visibility on what is driving nearly 40% of spend in our accounts, we have also lost visibility on the good terms that are driving almost a quarter of all conversions.
+The other major takeaway from these data sets is that we went from seeing search term data on over 99% of conversions from lead-gen queries to only seeing about 76%.
+This means that not only have we lost visibility on what is driving nearly 40% of spend in our accounts, but we have also lost visibility on the good terms that are driving almost a quarter of all conversions.

 Missing 19% of search query data for what converts in eCommerce is concerning.
-We use search queries to develop our shopping-tiers strategy (our number 1 strategy here), not to mention optimizing the current campaigns to cut bad spend and increase conversions.
+We use search queries to develop our shopping-tiers strategy (our number 1 strategy here), not to mention optimize the current campaigns to cut bad spend and increase conversions.

 We broke our accounts into three tiers based on the ad spend in September.
-Tier 1 is low ad spend, Tier 2 is medium ad spend, and Tier 3 is high ad spend.
-We used these thresholds to get a relatively similar amount of accounts in each tier, and they tend to be a good indicator for us on the number of campaigns, types of campaigns, and strategies.
+Tier 1 is low-ad spend, Tier 2 is medium-ad spend, and Tier 3 is high-ad spend.
+We used these thresholds to get a relatively similar amount of accounts in each tier; they tend to be a good indicator for us on the number of campaigns, types of campaigns, and strategies.

 Although the percentage of clicks are relatively close, the percentage of spend missing is 10% higher in both Tier 1 and Tier 2 than in Tier 3.
-Smaller advertisers are losing more visibility on where their budgets are being spent than advertisers that are spending more per month—this is crazy!
+Smaller advertisers are losing more visibility on where their budgets are being spent than advertisers that are spending more per month.
+This is crazy!
 Tier 1 and 2 advertisers have less budget and need that data to optimize their campaigns even more.

 After digging into accounts where we saw a higher discrepancy in August, we can’t find any reason for that missing data.
 Has anyone else noticed accounts missing some of this search query data in August?

 Other ideas we have seen that we will be trying out (most of these come from others in the industry and #ppcchat on Twitter):

-- Use Bing search query data to add negatives to Google
+- Use Bing search query data to add negatives to Google.

-- Add keyword suggestions from Google as negatives that don’t match your intent, because apparently, Google thinks they are relevant
+- Add keyword suggestions from Google as negatives that don’t match your intent because, apparently, Google thinks they are relevant.

 Don’t forget about keeping up with your best practices: